ernest-bruce/human-internet/internet_plan/internet_plan.md

 to provide a complete and compelling experience based on a single vision, this humanistic·plan includes a hardware component
 · there will be desktops, laptops, tablets, handsets, and watches that contain **humanistic·technology**, technology based on [open·hardware](https://opensource.com/resources/what-open-hardware "Opensource.com: What is open hardware?") that advances the human condition
 · the hardware will be high·quality and low·cost so that every one is able to take part in the human·internet
-· people who buy the *hardware of the people* will experience a complete humanistic digital platform, guided only by the needs and wants of people who manage their data and content on **Peoples•Cloud**
+· people who buy the *hardware of the people* will experience a complete humanistic digital platform, guided only by the needs and wants of people who manage their data and content on **Peoples·Cloud**
 &nbsp;

 why have hardware of, for, and by the people?